 - A few grinds of black pepper

 - Drain the soaked rice and dry the grains well, spreading them out on a sheet pan and patting dry with a paper towel.
-Drier grains adhere to the mix mixture better.
+Drier grains adhere to the meat mixture better.

-- Combine the ground meat, scallions, water chestnuts, ginger, soy sauce, rice wine, cornstarch, egg, salt, and pepper in a mixing bowl until well blended.
-Divide the mixture into 24 meatballs, lightly wetting the palms of your hands with water to help shape them.
+- Combine the ground meat, water chestnuts, scallions, ginger, soy sauce, rice wine, cornstarch, egg, salt, and pepper in a mixing bowl until well blended.
+Divide the mixture into 24 meatballs, lightly wetting the palms of your hands with water to help shape them (the mixture will be wet and sticky).
 Refrigerate for 20 minutes to firm up.

-- Roll the meatballs in the soaked rice, ensuring each meatball is covered in rice grains (I put the rice in a bowl or tupperware with tall sides and gently shook the bowl around to coat each meatball with rice).
+- Roll the meatballs in the soaked rice, ensuring each meatball is covered in rice grains.

 - Prepare bamboo steamer trays by lining with lightly oiled parchment paper.
 Ideally, three 9-inch steamer trays will comfortably hold all 24 balls (8 per tray).
 If you don’t have enough trays, you can steam them in batches.

-- Place the dumplings on the steamer tray, spacing them about 1 inch apart so they are not touching.
+- Place the pearl balls on the steamer tray, spacing them about 1 inch apart so they are not touching.
 Stack the trays carefully and cover with a lid.
 Place the steamer over boiling water, then reduce the heat to medium-low.
-Steam the dumplings for 15 to 20 minutes until the rice grains are cooked through.
+Steam for 15 to 20 minutes until the rice grains are cooked through.

-- Serve with soy dipping sauce such as the one included in this recipe, if desired.
+- Serve with soy dipping sauce, if desired.
 Refrigerate leftover dumplings, return them to room temperature, and steam them for about 5 minutes to reheat.

 - If you use tamari or another gluten-free soy sauce, this entire dish will be gluten-free!

-- Preferably use dark meat for the ground poultry options, although pork is preferable, and has the best flavor.
+- Use dark meat for the ground poultry options, although pork is preferable overall, and generally has the best flavor.